EddieTheEd/Obsidian-Vault/002_Notes/Axis Victory.md

 listen i was really young and stupid, and christian made me write this

-also this is a really crappy 'manuscript' of
+also this is a really crappy 'manuscript' of sorts

+and yes, i did name the chapters after one of bach's preludes and fugues because it was an audition piece and i thought it was funny

+im not proud of this neo-nazi stuff but hey i wrote it and data must be preserved before we become part of a singularity that destroys information

 # **Scenario One: The Reichstag Coup**